 \subsection{Counterfactual Augmentation}

 The counterfactual data is generated by editing an example to flip its label.
-We model the perturbation by an \emph{edit vector} $z$ that translates $x$ to change its label from $y$ to $-y$ (i.e. from 1 to -1 or vice-versa).
+We model the perturbation by an \emph{edit vector} $z$ that translates $x$ to change its label from $y$ to $-y$ (i.e. from 1 to -1 or vice versa).
 For instance, the counterfactual example of a positive example $(x,+1)$ is $(x+z, -1)$.
-Specifically, we define the edit vector to be $z=[yz_r, yz_s]\in\BR^{d}$, where $z_r\in\BR^{d_r}$ and $z_s\in\BR^{d_s}$ are displacement for the robust and spurious features, respectively.
-Note that $z$ is label-dependent such that examples with different labels are translated in opposite directions.
+Specifically, we define the edit vector to be $z=[yz_r, yz_s]\in\BR^{d}$, where $z_r\in\BR^{d_r}$ and $z_s\in\BR^{d_s}$ are the displacements for the robust and spurious features.
+Here, $z$ is label-dependent so that examples with different labels are translated in opposite directions.
 Therefore, the counterfactual example $(x^c, -y)$ generated from $(x,y)$ has the following distribution:

 The model is then trained on the combined set of original examples $x$ and counterfactual examples $x^c$, whose distribution is denoted by $\sD_c$.